 In any PCB design, the PCB thickness always plays an essential role for all electronic devices.

 Because the thickness of PCB has the ability to maintain balance.
 But there is no danger of PCB damaging.
 Moreover, thickness also involves all the components which engineers connect to the circuit board.

 Width Calculator of PCB Trace

-In fact, the higher amount of current requires the thicker traces.
-On the other hand, the thicker weight of copper also permits for thinner traces.
+In fact, a higher amount of current requires thicker traces.
+On the other hand, the thicker weight of copper also permits thinner traces.

 Furthermore, here is the formula for the resistance of a trace:

 - Resistance = Resistivity*Length/Area*(1 + (Temp Co*(Temp – 25)) and Area = Thickness*Width